StreetLamb/portfolio2.0/_resume/resume.md

 > - Traffic Data Quality and Planning & Data Science Team.

-> - Support development of island-wide project to improve LTA's traffic analysis, management and real-time prediction capabilities.
+> - Support development of an island-wide project to improve LTA's traffic analysis, management and real-time prediction capabilities.

 > - Conduct studies and build prototypes to validate ideas to enhance traffic data collection and visualisation.